tacman/mailtrap/sfcasts/email-event-webhook.md

 Now we need a consumer.
 Create a new class called `EmailEventConsumer` in the `App\Webhook` namespace.
 This needs to implement `ConsumerInterface` from `RemoteEvent`.
 Add the necessary `consume()` method.
-To tell Symfony know which webhook *type* we want this to consume, add the `#[AsRemoteEventConsumer]` attribute with `mailtrap`.
+To tell Symfony which webhook *type* we want this to consume, add the `#[AsRemoteEventConsumer]` attribute with `mailtrap`.

 Above `consume()`, add a docblock to help our IDE: